dongyifan199/MDD-on-LPN/README.md

 * "Response letter for SMCA.pdf" shows our responses to the comments from the previous reviewers.

+* "Variable list.pdf" shows the list of symbols in our paper.

 Package
 -----
 These executable programs are required to be run in Ubuntu 16.04 under the operating environment of "Meddly".